 Head and shoulders neckline break on LIGHT/USDT (5m, Binance) - showing the classic three-peak formation with neckline

-Thomas Bulkowski's research in the Encyclopedia of Chart Patterns provides the most comprehensive statistical analysis of head and shoulders patterns ever published.
-Here's what his study of 814 patterns reveals:
+Thomas Bulkowski's updated research provides the most comprehensive statistical analysis of head and shoulders patterns.
+Here's what his expanded study of 2,800+ trades reveals:

 “Of all the chart patterns in this book, the head-and-shoulders top is perhaps the most popular.
 This stems from its reliability, performance, and easy identification.
 In a bear market, the performance shines with just 1% of the patterns failing to drop more than 5% after the breakout, and the average decline measures a large 29%.”